Antibiotic sensitivity testing: Further research

 Point-of-care testing is being developed to speed up the time for testing, and to help practitioners avoid prescribing unnecessary antibiotics in the style of precision medicine.
 Traditional techniques typically take between 12 and 48 hours, although it can take up to five days.
 In contrast, rapid testing using molecular diagnostics is defined as "being feasible within an 8-h(our) working shift".
 Progress has been slow due to a range of reasons including cost and regulation.

 Additional research is focused at the shortcomings of current testing methods.
 As well as the duration it takes to report phenotypic methods, they are laborious, have difficult portability and are difficult to use in resource-limited settings, and have a chance of cross-contamination.

 As of 2017, point-of-care resistance diagnostics were available for methicillin-resistant Staphylococcus aureus (MRSA), rifampin-resistant Mycobacterium tuberculosis (TB), and vancomycin-resistant enterococci (VRE) through GeneXpert by molecular diagnostics company Cepheid.

 In 2014 the Longitude Prize offered an £8 million payout to the team of researchers that develops an affordable, accurate, and fast point of care test for bacterial infection that is easy to use anywhere in the world.
 The prize was awarded in 2024 to Sysmex Astrego AB for a 45min point-of-care antibiotic susceptibility test for UTI based on single cell imaging.

 Quantitative PCR, with the view of determining the percent of a detected bacteria that possesses a resistance gene, is being explored.
 Whole genome sequencing of isolated bacteria is also being explored, and likely to become more available as costs decrease and speed increases over time.

+Rapid phenotypic AST is an active area of research aimed at reducing the time required to determine antibiotic susceptibility.
+New methods aim to detect early bacterial responses to antibiotics using techniques such as imaging, biosensors or microfluidic systems.
+These methods monitor changes in bacterial growth, morphology or metabolic activity shortly after exposure to antibiotics, which enables susceptibility to be determined more quickly than with conventional culture based assays.

 Additional methods explored include microfluidics, which uses a small amount of fluid and a variety of testing methods, such as optical, electrochemical, and magnetic.
 Such assays do not require much fluid to be tested, are rapid and portable.

 The use of fluorescent dyes has been explored.
 These involve labelled proteins targeted at biomarkers, nucleic acid sequences present within cells that are found when the bacterium is resistant to an antibiotic.
 An isolate of bacteria is fixed in position and then dissolved.
 The isolate is then exposed to fluorescent dye, which will be luminescent when viewed.

 Improvements to existing platforms are also being explored, including improvements in imaging systems that are able to more rapidly identify the MIC in phenotypic samples; or the use of bioluminescent enzymes that reveal bacterial growth to make changes more easily visible.